-Property Insurance for New School

-Area Administrative Services

-DescriptionRisk Management manages risk of loss for Wake County Board of Education resources utilizing past loss experiences, exposure, and market conditions for employees, students, and real and personal property for numerous locations in the largest school district within
+Property Insurance for New School Area Administrative Services Administrative Services Description Risk Management manages risk of loss for Wake County Board of Education resources utilizing past loss experiences, exposure, and market conditions for employees, students, and real and personal property for numerous locations in the largest school district within North Carolina.
+There will be new and renovated so 2020-21 is 161,940.

-North Carolina.

 There will be new and renovated schools coming online.
-Projected student population in market property rates.

-2020-21 is 161,940.

-The property insurance budget increases due to additional property, increased values, and

-Description MOE Local

-Property Insurance \$ 25,000
+Projected student population in 2020-21 is 161,940.
+The property insurance budget incre market property rates.
+The property insurance budget increases due to additional property, increased values, and market property rates.
+Strategic Objective Learning & Teaching Budget Adjustments Description MOE Local Property Insurance \$ 25,000

-Total - \$ 25,000

-Extra Duty

-This request is to increase the extra duty budget to accommodate South Lakes Elementary opening in 2020-21.
-The proposed increase is based on the estimate of positions for a school at the beginning of the extra duty stipend scale.

-Reasons for the increase:

-- 1. Full implementation of the revised extra duty pay scale - 2.
-Increased utilization of extra duty positions, as well as filling more positions with Wake County Public School System employees - 3.
-Estimated stipend in the 5-14 years of experience (most elementary school leaders are not new to this leadership position) - 4.
-Reflecting known elementary allotted extra duty positions - a.
-Grade/Department chairs (5-7 depending on average daily membership) - b.
-Mentor Coordinator - c.
-Student Support Team (4-6 members) - d.
-Testing Coordinator

-Description MOE Local
+Extra Duty Area Human Resources Description This request is to increase the extra duty budget to acc opening in 2020-21.
+The proposed increase is based school at the beginning of the extra duty stipend scale.
+Reasons for the increase: 1.
+Full implementation of the revised extra duty pay so ale Increased utilization of extra duty positions, as well as filling more positions with Wake County Public School System employees Estimated stipend in the 5-14 years of experience (most elementary schoor not new to this leadership position) 4.
+Reflecting known elementary allotted extra duty positions a.
+Grade/Department chairs (5-7 depending or b.
+Mentor Coordinator c.
+Student Support Team (4-6 members) d.
+Testing Coordinator n average daily membership) Strategic Objectives Learning & Teaching and Human Capital Budget Adjustments Description MOE Local Extra Duty \$ 39,9 973 Social Security 3,0 058

+Decemption

 Extra Duty \$ 39,973

 Social Security 3,058

 Retirement 8,570

 Total - \$ 51,601